testcontainers/testcontainers-go/docs/modules/mysql.md

 ```

 - `context.Context`, the Go context.
-- `testcontainers.ContainerCustomizer`, a variad argument for passing options.
+- `testcontainers.ContainerCustomizer`, a variadic argument for passing options.

 ## Container Options